On the value of thinking tropically to understand Ionel's GW invariants relative normal crossing divisors

 For example, the dotted lines in the tropical pictures above determine a refinement with smooth part Ionel's corresponding building.
 For each of these pictures, there is an exploded curve $f$ whose tropical part is the blue tropical curve depicted.
 The image of the smooth part of $f'$ is the corresponding red curve depicted in Ionel's pictures.
-The smooth part of $f'$ is one of Ionel's maps into a level $m$ building.

-The maps constructed this way are relatively stable in the sense of Ionel's Definition 7.3 (and would not be relatively stable if we refined using any extra numbers in addition to \{$l_{i}$\}).

 \